 2. Using Grooming Wipes

 - Have the grooming wipes close by, with a few already out of the container for easy access.
 Start by petting your cat and making them comfortable.
-When your cat is relaxed, start using the wipes instead of your hand to pet them.
+When your cat is relaxed, use the wipes instead of your hand to pet them.

-- Gently massage your cat using the wipes to loosen any dirt and oil and remove it.
+- Gently massage your cat using the wipes to loosen the dirt and oil and remove it.
 Your cat should enjoy this and think that you’re petting them.

-- One advantage of using wipes is that you can easily clean the cat’s face and ears.
-Rub the wipe all over, getting their undersides and legs.
+- One advantage of wipes is that you can easily clean the cat’s face and ears.

 - Reward your cat with a treat afterward.